ERBringHorvath/regain_CLI/README.md

 ## **ReGAIN Extract**

 ReGAIN Extract is an optional module for use with ReGAIN Curate.
-This module extracts <br /> aligned sequences identified from `regain curate`.
-Offered as an additional quality control <br />
+This module extracts aligned sequences <br /> identified from `regain curate`.
+Offered as an additional quality control <br /> step for gene identification. <br />
-step for gene identification.
 Nucleotide equences are extracted to a multi-FASTA file

 `regain extract`